 At the Detroit Zoo

-The Mexican axolotl is a freshwater salamander that spends its entire life underwater.
+The axolotl is a freshwater salamander that spends its entire life underwater.
 This highly intelligent amphibian’s behavior can range among individuals from social to solitary and active to dormant.
 It can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 In the wild, this species of freshwater salamander can only be found in Lake Xochimilco, Mexico City’s primary water source.

-Even though the exact number of Mexican axolotls in the wild remains unknown, the species has been thought to have gone extinct a number of times, only to be found again on surveys – maintaining the species’ Critically Endangered status.
+Even though the exact number of axolotls in the wild remains unknown, the species has been thought to have gone extinct a number of times, only to be found again on surveys – maintaining the species’ Critically Endangered status.